MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 ## Migrating your existing voice solution to Teams

 For an organization that is migrating to Teams, the ultimate goal is to move all users to TeamsOnly mode.
+Using Phone System with Teams is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here:

 - [Getting started with your Microsoft Teams upgrade](upgrade-start-here.md)
 - [About the upgrade framework](upgrade-framework.md)